Inchworm Exercise Benefits: Is the Inchworm a Good Exercise?

 - Modify If Needed: If you have limited hamstring flexibility, slightly bend your knees when reaching for the floor.
 You can also reduce the range of motion by not walking out as far.
 These modifications ensure that the exercise remains accessible while still providing a good workout.

 - Warm-Up Properly: As with any exercise, ensure you’re adequately warmed up to avoid muscle strains, especially in the hamstrings and lower back.
-Consider adding some dynamic stretches or light cardio before performing the inchworm to prepare your muscles.
+Consider adding some basic dynamic stretches or light cardio before performing the inchworm to prepare your muscles.

 Read Next: How to Warm-Up for Sprinting